Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 \subsection{Basics}

-In this article we are only concerned with gradient flows on smooth manifolds, however, let us introduce Conley index theory a bit more generally.
-In this section we fix a smooth $n$-manifold $X$.
-C.f. \cite{Con78,Pea94,Sal85} for details.
+In the present article, we are only concerned with gradient flows on smooth manifolds.
+However, let us introduce Conley index theory a bit more generally, cf. \cite{Con78,Pea94,Sal85}.
+In this section let $X$ be a (not necessarily closed) smooth $n$-manifold.

 A \emph{complete (smooth) flow} on $X$ is a global (smooth) $\bbR$-action on $X$: